Izenda7Series/docs/dev/howto_dep1.rst

 Creating Unique RSA Keys
 -------------------------
-Izenda’s RSATool can be used to create a unique private key and public key pair for your application (see https://downloads.izenda.com/Utilities/Izenda.Synergy.RSATool.zip).
-With our current setup, the Private Key will need to be saved in PEM format in the rsa_private.pem file but this can be changed to fit your RSA Implementation.
+`Izenda’s RSATool <https://downloads.izenda.com/Utilities/Izenda.Synergy.RSATool.zip>`_ can be used to create a unique private key and public key pair for your application With our current setup, the Private Key will need to be saved in PEM format in the rsa_private.pem file but this can be changed to fit your RSA Implementation.

 The public key will always be stored in XML format in the Izenda System Setting Table.
 The following query can be used to update the public key value.
 Remember, you will need to restart your Izenda API for this change to take effect.